OV Opinions – thinking differently

 ‘I don’t want my thoughts to die with me, I want to have done something.
 I’m not interested in power, or piles of money.
 I want to leave something behind.
 I want to make a positive contribution ― know that my life has meaning’

-Front Line Facilitators at The Old Vic helped me to build my confidence at a turning point in my life when I was at a personal low and helped me to feel integrated into the world again.
-I made new friends, visited the theatre, worked with incredible practitioners and laughed so much that my sides ached.
-I gained confidence at a turning point in my life and opened my eyes to the possibility of having a career in an area where my creativity would be embraced and my life experience could be used to help others.
-As a mixed race autistic woman I began to feel more integrated into the world.
+Front Line Facilitators at The Old Vic helped me to move into a new direction at a turning point in my life.
+I made new friends, worked with incredible practitioners and laughed so much that my sides ached.
+I gained a great new skillset and the experience opened my eyes to the possibility of having a career in an area where my creativity would be embraced and my life experience could be used to help others.

 ‘Life’s most persistent and urgent question is, ‘What are you doing for others?’